 and programs such as the National Health Services Corps

-More information is available at American Dental Education Association
+More information is available at the American Dental Education Association

 What are my options if I am not admitted to dental school?

 You should not reapply if nothing significant has changed.
 Meet with your Pre-Dental advisor to discuss a possible reapplication before making any decisions.
-You can usually get some advice from the dental schools about how to improve your application.
-There are a number of options to consider.
+You can usually get some advice from dental schools about how to improve your application.
+There are several options to consider.

 What are some other dental careers?

-There are a number of dental hygiene programs in Oregon at Pacific University, OIT, and the following community colleges: Portland, Mt.
+There are several dental hygiene programs in Oregon at Pacific University, OIT, and the following community colleges: Portland, Mt.
 Hood, and Lane.
 Dental Lab Technician and Dental Assisting have also worked well for some students.